canonical/spread/README.md

  * **Suite** - A couple more lines and you have a group of tasks which can share some settings.
-Defining this and all the above is done in `.spread.yaml` in your project base directory.
+Defining this and all the above is done in `spread.yaml` or `.spread.yaml` in your project base directory.

  * **Task** - What to run, effectively.
-All tasks for a suite live in the same directory.
-One directory per suite, one directory per task, and `task.yaml` inside it.
+All tasks for a suite live under the same directory.
+One directory per suite, one directory per task, and `task.yaml` inside the latter.

- * **Variants** - All of the above is nice, but this is the reason you might fall in love.
+ * **Variants** - All of the above is nice, but this is the reason of much rejoice.
 Variants are a mechanism that replicates tasks with minor variations with no copy & paste and no trouble.
 See below for details.

 Again, each job in spread has _a single one of each of these._ If you have two